SZ-yang/SZ-yang/README.md

-- 👋 Hi, I’m Joshua Yang @SZ-yang
+- 👋 Hi, I’m Joshua Yang
 - 👀 I’m interested in biostatistics and bioinformatics
 - 📫 How to reach me: syang71@uw.edu